OJ-Pulp/Silk/doc/ChainWeaverOutline.md

                 Assign part_base_name as the first part in the parts list for that designation.
                 Assign part_name as part_base_name " " random letter "" random number.

-                Assign product as a dictionary of all currently generated data with standard fields.
+                Assign part as a dictionary of all currently generated data with standard fields.

+                Append part to parts.

+            Assign checklist as a list of the names of all the parts.
+            Set complete_checklist dictionary.

+            for all manufacturers

+                Assign current_manufacturer as the chosen manufacturer for this iteration.

+                Set sprue_manufacturer dictionary.

+                for all locations

+                    Assign current_location as the chosen location for this iteration.

+                    Set sprue_location list.

+                    for all of checklist

+                        Assign current_part as the chosen part for this iteration.

+                        if current_part["Manufacturer"] == current_manufacturer and item["Location"] == current_location

+                            Append current_part to sprue_location.

+                    Append location to manufacturer with current_location as the key.

+                Append sprue_manufacturer to complete_checklist with current_manufacturer as the key.